-Please allow me to assure you that research, ensuring early diagnosis, and providing support are the Government’s key priorities for helping those living with MND.
+Please allow me to assure you that research, ensuring early diagnosis, and providing support are the Government’s key priorities for helping those living with motor neurone disease (MND).

-As part of the Social Care White Paper, I was pleased to see that the Government has committed £570 million to delivering the Disabled Facilities Grant from 2022-23 to 2024-25 and has pledged to consult on proposals to increase the upper limit for the Grant.
+As part of the Social Care White Paper, the Government committed £570 million to delivering the Disabled Facilities Grant from 2022-23 to 2024-25, and has pledged to consult on proposals to increase the upper limit for the Grant.